LongBu/AWS-MLS-C01-Study-Guide/README.md

 Sigmoid / Logistic / TanH
   * ﻿﻿Nice & smooth
   * ﻿﻿Scales everything from 0-1  (Sigmoid AKA Logistic) or -1 to 1 (tanh / hyperbolic tangent)
-  * But: changes slowly for high or low values
+  * However, changes slowly for high or low values
     * The "Vanishing Gradient" problem exists for both when getting toward extremes in +/-, output changes very slowly, where numerical precision can become an issue
       * When the slope of the learning curve approaches zero, things can get stuck
       * We end up working with very small numbers that slow down training, or even introduce numerical errors